M102

 Therapeutic Biomakers

-Aclipse has developed a comprehensive set of potential biomarkers to confirm target and pathway engagement, optimize clinical dose regimen, and enable a precision medicine approach for the treatment of ALS.
-More specifically, our technology allows the identification of likely M102 drug responders, which constitute 60% of all ALS patients.
+Aclipse has developed a comprehensive set of potential biomarkers to confirm target and pathway engagement, optimize clinical dose regimen, and enable a patient stratification approach for the treatment of ALS.
+More specifically, our technology allows the identification of likely M102 drug responders.
 Industry data show that the application of a precision medicine approach increases the probability of clinical success by 2- to 3-fold.

-M102 is a new chemical entity (NCE) with composition-of-matter patent protection and multiple pending patent families protecting use, biology, pharmacokinetics, formulation, and precision medicine with patent life to 2044.
+M102 is a new chemical entity (NCE) with composition-of-matter patent protection and multiple pending patent families protecting use, biology, pharmacokinetics, formulation, and patient stratification with patent life to 2044.

 M102 has received orphan drug designation from both FDA and the European Medicines Agency (EMA), which add meaningful protections for our product.
-M102 is also eligible for additional FDA regulatory exclusivities and/or programs, including Fast Track, Breakthrough Therapy, Priority Review and NCE exclusivities at the appropriate times of drug development.
+M102 may be eligible for additional FDA regulatory exclusivities and/or programs, including Fast Track, Breakthrough Therapy, Priority Review and NCE exclusivities at the appropriate times of drug development.

 Growth Opportunities